dymosoftware/DCD-SDK-Sample/README.md

     ```javascript
     dymo.label.framework.openLabelXml(labelXml) //Load label from XML content and return label instance
     ```
-     - **Validate from label instance**
+     - **Validate label instance** (introduced in dymo.connect.framework)
     ```javascript
-    label.isValidLabel() //Validate if the current content is a valid label based on the service installed
+    label.isValidLabel() //Validate if the current content is a valid label based on the current service installed
     label.isDCDLabel() //Validate if the current content is a valid DYMO Connect label based on DYMO Connect service
     label.isDLSLabel() //Validate if the current content is a valid DYMO Label Software label based on DYMO Label Software service
     ```